Effect of thermalized charm on heavy quark energy loss: Collisional energy loss

-In order to have detailed discussion of charm quark energy loss it is necessary to have an idea of number of scattering centers present in the bath.
-From the last equation it is evident that to estimate energy loss one has to have the information about the interaction rate.
-Now, it is well known that $\Gamma=n\sigma v$, where $n$ is the density of the plasma particles, $\sigma$ is the collision cross section and $v$ is the velocity of the particle, which is equal to the velocity of light in case of relativistic particles \cite{blaizotphysrept99}.
-Hence, increase in number of scattering centers increases energy loss.
-In the current analysis since we are interested in the contribution of scatterings between heavy quarks it would be worthwhile to calculate the number density of heavy quarks present in the medium.
-One calculates number density of charm quarks, light quarks and gluons present in the medium by the following formula \cite{braun00}, \bea n_i=\frac{g_i}{(2\pi)^3}\int_0^{\infty}\frac{ d^3p }{\rm{e}^{E_i/T}\pm 1} \eea where, $g_i$ is the degeneracy factor, $E_i$ is the total energy of the particles ($i=Q,q,g$).
-In Table.(\ref{table_1}) variation of number densities of the bath particles with temperature can be observed.
-From the table it is evident that at temperatures relevant to LHC energies heavy quark density in the bath is quite important along with light quarks and gluons.
-With the increase in temperature there is increase in number densities.
-Hence, to construct a consistent formalism of heavy quark energy loss it is indeed necessary to incorporate the scatterings of injected parton with heavy quarks present in the bath.
-In the following section we compute the contribution of heavy quark scatterings to the total energy loss.
+In order to estimate the charm quark energy loss it is necessary to have an idea of number of scattering centers present in the bath.
+It is well known that $\Gamma=n\sigma v$, where $n$ is the density of the plasma particles, $\sigma$ is the collision cross section and $v$ is the velocity of the particle, which is equal to the velocity of light in case of relativistic particles \cite{blaizotphysrept99}.
+The number density of charm quarks, light quarks and gluons present in the medium has been estimated by the following formula \cite{braun00}, \bea n_i=\frac{g_i}{(2\pi)^3}\int_0^{\infty}\frac{ d^3p }{\rm{e}^{E_i/T}\pm 1} \eea where, $g_i$ is the degeneracy factor, $E_i$ is the total energy of the particles ($i=Q,q,g$).
+In Table.(I) the variation of the number densities with the temperature of the medium can be observed.
+From the table it is evident that at temperatures relevant to LHC energies heavy quark density is quite significant along with light quarks and gluons.
+Hence, to construct a consistent formalism of heavy quark energy loss it is indeed necessary to incorporate the scatterings of injected parton with heavy quarks present in the medium.
+In the following section, we compute the contribution of heavy quark scatterings to the total energy loss.